Cactice/first-next-js/README.md

 My first time using next!
 I've heard it's cool.

 # Opinion

-I wouldn't recommend Next Js because it's css is strange and confusing.<br>
-Writing css isn't too bad but using other react component with css becomes more complicated (compared to create-react-app).<br>
-Also I couldn't import font.
-The community is still too small that it's difficult to find simple solutions quickly.<br>
+The CSS is slightly confusing at first but once you get used to it, it's not bad.

-However the routing was simple so I would love to get back to it considering how cool this framework is supporting features like automatic code splitting.<br>
+The routing was simple so I would love to get back to it considering how cool this framework is supporting features like automatic code splitting.<br>

 That's my opinion for now.